 eutctId

-‘term’ is the description of the AE, such as the meddra preferred term. ‘eutctId’ is the numerical coding for the system organ class as required by the Eudract Results schema.
+‘term’ is the description of the AE, such as the MedDRA

+preferred term. ‘eutctId’ is the numerical coding for the system organ class as required by the Eudract Results schema.
 See Appendix 1.

 If any filtering by event rate is required then this is assumed to have been applied.